-Frequent flyers stand to benefit the most from the Chase Sapphire Reserve because of the multiple air travel benefits.
-One of the most valuable is the Priority Pass Select membership that lets you and two others enter for free at the 1,000+ lounge locations that are all over the world!
+Frequent flyers stand to benefit the most from the Chase Sapphire Reserve® because of the multiple flight benefits.
+One of the most valuable is the Priority Pass Select membership that lets you and two others enter for free at the 1,300+ lounge locations that are all over the world!

 If you were to buy the comparable Priority Pass Prestige annual membership with unlimited visits, you’d have to pay $399 per year plus $27 for each additional guest.
 This benefit alone exceeds the annual fee if you visit Priority Pass lounges on a regular basis.
 Even if you don’t you have to pay $27 per visit as a basic Priority Pass member plus the $99 annual fee.

-Earn 3x Points on All Travel and Dining
+Earn Points on Dining and Travel (once eligible)

-It doesn’t matter where you book your travel or which country you buy lunch in, you’re always going to earn 3 Ultimate Rewards per dollar spent.
+It doesn’t matter which country you buy lunch in, you’re always going to earn 3x Ultimate Rewards per dollar spent.
 Chase also waives the foreign transaction fee so you never have to worry about losing your rewards to sneaky fees.

 Global Entry Application Fee Reimbursement

 While you don’t have to get the Chase Sapphire Reserve to apply for Global Entry, Chase will reimburse the $100 application fee.
-If you only opt for TSA Precheck–where you don’t need a passport to apply–the $85 application fee is reimbursed too.
+If you only opt for TSA PreCheck, the $85 application fee is reimbursed too.

-You need to reapply for Global Entry or TSA Precheck every five years and while this benefit won’t save you a ton of money, it’s a nice perk that very few credit cards offer.
-And, it’s not every day that you get a $100 back from the credit card company.
+You need to reapply for Global Entry or TSA Precheck every five years.
+While this benefit won’t save you a ton of money, it’s a nice perk that very few credit cards offer.
+And, it’s not every day that you get $100 back from the credit card company.

 Is the Chase Sapphire Reserve Worth It?

-Are you going to get the Chase Sapphire Reserve now?
+Are you going to get the Chase Sapphire Reserve® now?
 Frequent flyers will benefit the most from the Sapphire Reserve, but the 1:1 point transfers and flexible travel credit also benefit other travelers too.
-If you’re not loyal to a particular airline or hotel brand, the Sapphire Reserve lets you earn unlimited bonus points on every travel purchase and you can save money on some of the other recurring travel expenses you might be paying for already.
+If you’re not loyal to a particular airline or hotel brand, the Sapphire Reserve lets you earn unlimited bonus points on every travel purchase.
+You can also save money on some of the other recurring travel expenses you might be paying for already.